mooyoul/lambdaless/email-subscription/README.md

 }
 ```

-It worked pretty good, but Lambda based proxy has some downsides:
+It worked pretty good, but Lambda based API implementation has some downsides:

 - We have to monitor Lambda invocations, latencies, failures ...
 - We have to pay for Lambda Cost - Lambda just do simple tasks (Validate request, Write DynamoDB item...)